Today’s Daily Tip: Ask your family to get on board with your new plan, so that they can both remind you and cheer you on. They may even join you!

 7. Bottom-Soothing Salve/Spray

-Whether you make your own or purchase them from a trusted source like Earth Mama Angel Baby, certain postpartum products are essential to have on hand.
+Whether you make your own or purchase them from a trusted source, certain postpartum products are essential to have on hand.
 Postpartum bath herbs will help soothe inflammation and speed healing of tender tissues.
 And a new mama bottom spray or salve will provide relief and healing for your sore areas.

 The first time I got pregnant, I didn’t think there was any possible way that I would ever be so hungry again.
 And then I gave birth.
 I was hungry all the time!
 Between nourishing yourself and helping a newborn babe grow and thrive, new moms need to make sure they’re getting plenty to eat.
 Healthy snacks are very handy to have all over your house, especially in spots where you like to nurse your baby.
 Need some snack ideas?
 Here are some simple ones to prepare ahead of time:

 - Popcorn (with butter from grass-fed cows on top)